NoeBrt/Open-Weather-Wrapper-Devops/README.md

 * Checkout the repository
 * Check the conformity of the Dockerfile with **Hadolint**, if not, the action is **aborted**
-* Login to Docker Hub with the credentials store as **GitHub Secrets Variables**
+* Login to Docker with the ACR credentials stored as **GitHub Secrets Variables**
-* Build the Docker image as noebrt/meteo_checker:latest
+* Build and push Docker image on the ACR
-* Push the image on noebrt/meteo_checker:latest DockerHub Repository
+* Deploy an ACI that contains the built image with an API_KEY parameter equals to the secret Openweather api variable

 ## Conclusion

-This lab showed me the importance of having a smooth process to deploy our applications.
+Same as the tp2, This lab showed me the importance of having a smooth process to deploy our applications.
 It's going to be really helpful for my Edge AI work at Ecole Polytechnique.
 We need to figure out how to set up a Nvidia Deepstream Computer Vision app on a bunch of Nvidia Jetson Nano devices, and there are a lot of Nvidia Dependancies to deal with.
 Having a solid way to get things up and running is key, and what I learned here will be super useful for that.
 It's my first step toward setting up a real CI/CD pipeline.
+The push and deployement on ACR and as ACI show me a new way to store app images but also to use app directly on a cloud.